scipp-atlas/light-roast-test/README.md

 You may need to restart Jupyter again if you do that, possibly.

-If you prefer to use ALRB, try:
+If you prefer to use ALRB, you can try something like the following, but I don't find that it works for me:

 ```
 export ATLAS_LOCAL_ROOT_BASE="/cvmfs/atlas.cern.ch/repo/ATLASLocalRootBase"